Anthony Fauci: Early life and education

-Fauci attended Regis High School, a competitive Jesuit school on Manhattan's Upper East Side, where he captained the school's basketball team despite standing only tall.
-He decided halfway through high school to become a physician.
-After graduating in 1958, Fauci enrolled in the College of the Holy Cross, where he studied classical Greek and worked in a construction gang during the summers.
-He graduated from Holy Cross in 1962 with a Bachelor of Arts degree in classics with a pre-med track.
-Fauci then attended Cornell University's Medical College (now Weill Cornell Medicine), graduating with a Doctor of Medicine degree in 1966 ranked first in his class.
+As a child, Fauci, together with his mother and older sister, worked at the register of his father's pharmacy.
+The pharmacy was directly beneath the family apartment, which had previously been in the Bensonhurst neighborhood.
+In his youth, Fauci developed a fascination with World War II.
+He was raised Catholic.
+He attended Regis High School, a competitive Jesuit school in Manhattan's Upper East Side, where he captained the school's basketball team despite standing only tall.
+He decided mid-way through high school to become a physician, graduating in 1958.

+After high school, Fauci enrolled at the College of the Holy Cross, which he recalled as having "an extraordinary reputation for premedical work".
+He studied classical Greek there and worked in a construction gang during the summers.
+As an undergraduate at Holy Cross, his courses focused on philosophy, French, Greek, and Latin.
+He graduated from Holy Cross in 1962 with a Bachelor of Arts in classics and pre-med studies, then attended medical school at Cornell University, where he graduated first in his class with a Doctor of Medicine (M.D.) from the Cornell Medical College in 1966.
 At Cornell, he focused on adult internal medicine, mainly infectious diseases and the immune system.
 Fauci then did an internship and residency in internal medicine at New York Hospital-Cornell Medical Center (now Weill Cornell Medical Center).

 Career

 After completing his medical residency in 1968, Fauci joined the National Institutes of Health (NIH) as a clinical associate in the National Institute of Allergy and Infectious Diseases's (NIAID) Laboratory of Clinical Investigation (LCI).
 He became head of the LCI's Clinical Physiology Section in 1974, and in 1980 was appointed chief of the NIAID's Laboratory of Immunoregulation.
 He became director of the NIAID in 1984.
 Fauci has been offered the position of director of the NIH several times, but has declined each time.

 Fauci has been at the forefront of U.S. efforts to contend with viral diseases like HIV/AIDS, SARS, the Swine flu, MERS, Ebola, and COVID-19.
 He played a significant role in the early 2000s in creating the President's Emergency Plan for AIDS Relief (PEPFAR) and in driving development of biodefense drugs and vaccines following the 9/11 terrorist attacks.
 Fauci has been a visiting professor at many medical centers and has received numerous honorary doctorates from universities in the U.S. and abroad.